The Connection Between Sugar and Stress

 What about those of you who feel like you can’t remember things the way you used to?
 Sugar creates inflammation in your brain too.
 You may lose focus, can’t remember why you went into a room, or forget where you parked your car at the grocery store.
 Less sugar means less inflammation in your brain and more mental clarity.

 Another indicator of too much sugar is obesity.
 One third of American adults are clinically obese.
-Eating excess amounts of sugar packs on the pounds because sugar does not fill you up, like protein and healthy fats do, so you want more and more.
+Eating excess amounts of sugar packs on the pounds because sugar does not fill you up, like protein and healthy fats do, so you want more.

 Put an end to the sugar-stress cycle

-How can you decrease sugar in your diet and experience less stress and inflammation?
-You can start today by getting rid of the processed foods in your kitchen cabinets and desk drawers at work, and replace them with real foods.
-At every meal and snack make sure you’re eating animal protein, vegetables, small amounts of fruit, and healthy fats.
+1. You can start today by getting rid of the processed foods in your kitchen cabinets and desk drawers at work and replacing them with real foods.

-Eating three meals a day and two to three snacks per day is key to ending your sugar cravings.
+3. Eating three meals a day and two to three snacks per day is key to ending your sugar cravings.
 For most folks, eating every three to four hours is a good guideline.
-This will balance your blood sugar throughout the day and keep the inflammation that sugar creates, out of your life.
+This will balance your blood sugar throughout the day and keep the inflammation that sugar creates out of your life.

 Enroll Today